-Nurses should consider the following when choosing a Practice standards indicator to focus their learning plan on:
+Registrants should consider the following when choosing a practice standards indicator:

-- What aspects of my learning need are most important for me to focus on?
+- What aspects of their learning need are the most important to focus on?

-- What education or training opportunities that support this need are available?
+- What education or training opportunities are available to support their learning need?

-- In order to determine whether a learning activity supports the learning plan, nurses should consider:
+To determine whether a learning activity supports the learning plan, registrants should consider:

-- Is the activity something outside what they have to do as a regular part of their current nursing position?
+- Is this activity something outside what they must do as a regular part of their current nursing position?

-- Did the activity help them address the learning need(s) they identified for themselves in their learning plan this year?
+- Did the activity help them address the learning need(s) they identified from their self-assessment and the feedback they collected?

 - Did they complete the activity during the current practice year?

-If the answer to these questions is yes, the learning activity meets CARNA’s criteria for CCP requirements.
+If the answer to these questions is yes, the learning activity meets CCP requirements.

-In order to increase the public’s confidence in the nursing profession, nurses offer evidence of having engaged in continued professional development and reflect on how this has enhanced their practice and the service they provide to their clients.
+To increase the public’s confidence in the nursing profession, registrants offer evidence of having engaged in continued professional development and reflect on how this has enhanced their nursing practice and the service they provide to their clients.

 - What new knowledge did they gain from completing their learning activity?